-Help your staff and customers prepare for the ban, by informing them of the positive changes you will be making to comply with the ban.
+Help your staff and customers understand the ban, by informing them of the positive changes you have made to comply with the ban.

 We recommend displaying signage to help your customers prepare.
 Free factsheets, posters and digital materials are available in multiple languages at www.vic.gov.au/plastics developed a website, information, resources and translated materials to assist businesses and organisations to understand the ban.